Active Learning of Deep Neural Networks via Gradient-Free Cutting Planes: Cutting-Plane-Based Active Learning and Convergence Guarantees

-\begin{definition}[Center of gravity (CG)] For a given convex body (i.e. a compact convex set with non-empty interior) $C \subseteq \mathbb{R}^d$, the centroid, or center of gravity of $C$, denoted $\theta_G(C)$, is given by \ Given convex set $\mathcal{C}$, we use the abbreviated notation $\theta_G$. \end{definition}

-Our analysis on the center of gravity relies on an important proposition (Proposition \ref{prop:cg_convg}) given by \cite{grunbaum1960partitions}, which guarantees that in each step of cutting via a hyperplane passing through the centroid of the convex body, a fixed portion of the feasible set is eliminated.
-A recursive application of this proposition shows that after $t$ steps from the initial step, we obtain the following volume inequality: $\textbf{vol}(\mathcal{T}_t) \leq (1-1/e)^t\textbf{vol}(\mathcal{T}_0) \approx (0.63)^t\textbf{vol}(\mathcal{T}_0).$
+\begin{definition}[Center of Gravity \citep{boyd2004convex}] For a given convex body (i.e. a compact convex set with non-empty interior) $C \subseteq \mathbb{R}^d$, the centroid, or center of gravity (CG) of $C$, denoted $\theta_G(C)$, is given by \ \end{definition} Our analysis of the center of gravity relies on Proposition \ref{prop:cg_convg} from \cite{grunbaum1960partitions}, which ensures that cutting a convex body through its centroid eliminates a fixed portion of the feasible set.
+Recursively applying this proposition yields the volume inequality: $\textbf{vol}(\mathcal{T}_t) \leq (1-1/e)^t\textbf{vol}(\mathcal{T}_0) \approx (0.63)^t\textbf{vol}(\mathcal{T}_0)$.